HRT for Vegans and Vegetarians: Options and What to Know

 Oral micronised progesterone capsules (Utrogestan) contain gelatin, so are not suitable.

-Mirena coil: hormone device contains no animal products, but the inserter does.
+Mirena coil: contains no animal products, but the inserter used during fitting does.

 Alternative coils (Levosert, Benilexa) are fully plant-based.